seickhoff/Beaglebone-LCD-4x20/README.md

 Beaglebone - Controlling a 4x20 LCD (HD44780) using Perl
 ==========

+1. LCD.pm & example.pl

+This is the Perl LCD package and example usage.
+For wiring, review the constructor in LCD.pm.

+2. lcd_hd44780.pl

-Enclosed is a working demo in a single file.
+This was the original proof of concept in a single file.
 Review the %PINS hash for the LCD to Beaglebone wiring or see below.

 <LCD pin, Description, Connection>